Caleydo/caleydo-doc/data.md

 Caleydo currently supports three clustering algorithms, two of them are partitional algorithms (where no relation between the separate cluster is known) and one is a hierarchical algorithm (which builds a complete tree of relations).
 These algorithms are:

-The clustering algorithm by Eisen et al (hierarchical).
+ * The clustering algorithm by [Eisen et al](http://dx.doi.org/10.1073/pnas.95.25.14863) (hierarchical).
 Here you can choose between several linkage options.
-Affinity propagation (partitional).
+ * [Affinity propagation](http://dx.doi.org/10.1126/science.1136800) (partitional).
 This algorithm generally delivers the best results, but can be slow.
-Affinity propagation lets you choose a factor which influences the number of clusters returned, which may be between 1 and 10, where 1 produces fewer clusters and 10 produces more clusters. k-means clustering, as implemented by WEKA (partitional). k-means is generally the fastest clustering algorithm, however you must specify the number of clusters yourself.
+Affinity propagation lets you choose a factor which influences the number of clusters returned, which may be between 1 and 10, where 1 produces fewer clusters and 10 produces more clusters.
+ * [K-means](http://en.wikipedia.org/wiki/K-means) clustering, as implemented by WEKA (partitional).
+K-means is generally the fastest clustering algorithm, however you must specify the number of clusters yourself.